stvliu/thingsboard.github.io/_includes/docs/reference/performance-aws-instances.md

 Estimated cost: 19$ EC2 + x$ CPU burst + 8$ EBS GP3 100GB = 30$/mo

-Previous section demonstrates **successful** ThingsBoard deployment designed up to 3000 data points/sec.
+Previous section demonstrates **successful** GridLinks deployment designed up to 3000 data points/sec.

 Looks perfect, **but what happen** when we face a peak load on production?
 Should we worry about?
 The **cost of failure** may be money loss, reputation or carries issue.